-In this article, Key Account Manager Natalie Palframan, with support from AHR Architects, explores what role Digital Twin plays in overcoming these challenges and helping architects and construction companies work towards net zero building design.
+In this article, Key Account Manager Natalie Palframan, with support from AHR Architects, explores what role Digital Twin plays in overcoming these challenges and helping architects and construction companies work towards net-zero emissions by 2050.

 What is a Digital Twin?

-Construction represents one of the largest sectors in the UK economy employing over 3.1 million people, equivalent to almost 10% of the workforce.
-However, it faces a number of different challenges such as skilled labour shortages, Project KPIs (budget and timeline issues), poor productivity and profitability and sustainability challenges.
-Digital Twin technology can play a pivotal role in overcoming these challenges.
+Construction represents one of the largest sectors in the UK economy, employing over 3.1 million people, equivalent to almost 10% of the workforce.
+However, it faces a number of different challenges, such as skilled labour shortages, Project KPIs (budget and timeline issues), poor productivity and profitability and sustainability challenges.
+Digital Twin technology can play a pivotal role in overcoming these challenges in the long term for climate action.

 Digital Twin – Designing a Sustainable Future

-Procure Partnerships is a dedicated UK construction specific framework dedicated to supporting public bodies achieve their strategic environmental and sustainability commitments and deliver meaningful social value objectives.
+Procure Partnerships is a dedicated UK construction-specific framework dedicated to supporting public bodies achieve their strategic environmental and sustainability commitments and deliver meaningful social value objectives for long-term carbon-neutral emissions.

 Lee McDougall, Geomatic Consultancy Director at AHR: “Digital Twins can bring a range of benefits to building owners and facilities teams.
 From improving safety to helping predict potential maintenance issues, sectors such as healthcare and higher education have long been using these systems to help manage and maintain their estates, and the housing sector should certainly consider the potential of what a digital twin can offer.